Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 - You are logged in to Adyen&trade;.
 - You are assigned to the required user roles in Adyen&trade;.
 - You are logged in to your Actindo instance under *Payments > Settings > Select connection > Credentials tab*.
-- A connection has been created in the *Payments* module, see [Create Adyen connection](./02_ManageAdyenConnection.md#create-adyen-connection).
+- At least one connection has been created in the *Payments* module, see [Create Adyen connection](./02_ManageAdyenConnection.md#create-adyen-connection).

 #### Procedure